 Everybody else sends boring cover letters, so you send a letter of transmittal.
 Everybody else has professionally written resumes, so you write your own or play a large role in its creation.
 Everybody else sends letters in a business envelope, so you use a nine-by-twelve envelope so that your letter and resume arrive unfolded.
 Everybody else uses regular postage stamps, so you get a supply of commemorative stamps.
 Everybody else just responds to classified ads, so you respond to classified ads, launch a direct mail campaign, write letters to the authors of articles, call up old friends in your newly discovered network, read professional or trade journals, make telephone calls, and make personal visits.

 Figure out what everybody else doesn't do, and then do that.
 Indeed, that's the way to succeed in almost everything you do.

 Sources of Job Search

-- Sources of Job Search
+- Planning Initial Steps of Your Job Search